Phylogenetic control with OU

 (log_marginal_likelihood_OU_correlation$logml - log_marginal_likelihood_ctmc_independent$logml)

+The OU correlation model is overwhelmingly preferred over the CTMC approach.
 Now let’s do PSIS-LOOCV for all models.

 # extract log-likelihood matrix: draws x observations